 Upon acquiring the legal right to explore a mineral property, costs related to the acquisition, exploration and evaluation are capitalized as incurred.
 Costs incurred before the Company has obtained the legal rights to explore an area are expensed as incurred.
 If economically recoverable ore reserves are developed, capitalized costs of the related exploration and evaluation assets are reclassified as mining assets and amortized using the unit of production method.
 A mineral property is reviewed for impairment whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
-If, after management review, it is determined that capitalized acquisition, exploration and evaluation costs are not recoverable, or management deems there to be an impairment in value, the exploration and evaluation assets are written down to their net realizable value is impaired, that property is written down to its estimated net realizable value.
+If, after management review, it is determined that capitalized acquisition, exploration and evaluation costs are not recoverable, or management deems there to be an impairment in value, the exploration and evaluation assets are written down to their net realizable value.
 When a property is abandoned, all related costs are written off to operations.